 Laser 1 (1971)

-Note: In 1917, Einstein proposed the possibility of what became lasers.
+Laser Note: In 1917, Einstein proposed the possibility, in science, of what became lasers.
 Forty years later (1957) Einstein proposed the process that makes lasers possible.
-Rockne Krebs began exploration of Laser as art in early 1960s.
-Krebs first ever 3-D laser beam installation, was presented in the Gallery of Modern Art, Washington, DC, 1968 (https://www.rocknekrebs.com/)
+Rockne Krebs, Washington, DC visual artist, began ground breaking exploration of Laser as visual art in the 1960s.
+Rockne Krebs first ever 3-D laser beam installation, was presented in the Gallery of Modern Art, Washington, DC (1968). (https://www.rocknekrebs.com/)

 (1974 OR 1975) The second duet casting was not based on the identical structure of the two dancers bodies.
 It continued to be interesting, but did not have the visual power of the identical casting as a “feminist” statement.
 This second duet performance was without a laser installation by Krebs in 1974 or 1975 in a Maida Withers Dance Concert celebrating the establishing of Maida Withers and the Dance Construction Company as a federally tax exempt cultural organization in 1974.